social-media-app-project/social-media-app/frontend/README.md

 ### More notes for development

-Recommend using generate-react-cli to generate components with the --path option.
+Recommend using generate-react-cli to generate components.

+Ex. `npx generate-react-cli component MyComponent` with an optional `--path=src/components/MyComponentDirectory`

+Recommend installing ESLint and Prettier ESLint to your text editor (config files are in package.json), and setting active language to React JSX for auto-indentation, etc.